 Pine Valley Miller Canyon Trail is a 22.5 mile moderately trafficked loop trail located near Carmel Valley, California that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 The trail from the Carmel River to Miller Canyon Camp is clear and flagged.
 From Miller Canyon Camp to Jeffery Road below China Camp on the Tassajara Road the trail is flagged with some obstacles.
 If you lose the trail you should stop and find the flagging, one would think that the trail would follow the drainage but the trail is well away from the Miller drainage above Miller Canyon Camp.
 Miller Canyon is a beautiful little visited canyon, Thank you Ventana Wilderness Alliance volunteers for your work on Ventana Wilderness trails.